 The derivation of the Total Merit Index (RZG) is based on selection index theory.
 This is providing the optimum overall selection response in all traits.
 The relative breeding values (composites or indices) are considered as information traits.
 Included traits and relative weights are given in the diagram (see below).

-The RZG is only published if a bull has an official index for production (RZM), somatic cell score (RZS) and conformation traits (RZE).
-The RZG is standardized to a mean of 100 in the base (cow base with all cows who are 4-6 years old, born 2011-2013) and a genetic standard deviation of 12 points.
+The RZG is only published if a bull has an official index for production (RZM), somatic cell score (RZS), functional herd life (RZN) and conformation traits (RZE).
+The RZG is standardized to a mean of 100 in the base (cow base with all cows who are 4-6 years old) and a genetic standard deviation of 12 points.
 The official ranking of Geman top bulls is by RZG.
 Breeding values of Holsteins and Red Holsteins in Germany are estimated three times a year.

 (Source: German Evaluation Center VIT, Verden)